Written by: Caitlin

 It was once the capital of Scotland, and alongside it’s castle, it is perhaps most famous for the Battle of Stirling Bridge in 1297 where William Wallace defeated the English.
 Nowadays, Stirling is a centre for it’s local government, well known for it’s higher education, tourism, retail, and industry prospects.

-Stirling Castle is one of the largest and most important (historically and architecturally) castles in Scotland.
+Stirling Castle is one of the largest and most important (historically and architecturally) castles that you must see when visiting Scotland.
 The castle sits upon Castle Hill, part of the Stirling Sill geological formation.
 It has such a strong defensive position because it is surrounded on three sides by steep cliffs.
 Most of it’s principal buildings date from the fifteenth and sixteenth centuries.

 Mary Queen of Scots was crowned at Stirling Castle in 1542, and other Scottish Kings and Queens been born have died there over the years.
 During the Wars of Independence, which were civil wars among the Scots as well as a struggle between Scotland and England, the castle changed hands eight times in 50 years.